-Latest Royal London One-Day Cup betting tips & predictions are placed here.
+Latest Royal London One-Day Cup Betting Tips & Predictions are placed here.
 Nottinghamshire registered a facile win in the final of the 2017 Royal London One-Day Cup over Somerset and the big question is whether they will be able to retain the title in 2018.
-Get the latest Royal London One-Day Cup cricket betting tips, odds & predictions for the 2017 edition of the tournament here.
+Get the latest Royal London One-Day Cup cricket betting tips, odds & predictions for the 2018 edition of the tournament here.

 The Royal London One Day Cup tournament is a forthcoming limited-overs cricket competition that is a part of the domestic season in England for every year.